greenboxal/doggohub/changelogs/archive.md

 - Fix bug causing `@whatever` inside an inline code snippet (backtick-style) to be picked up as a user mention.
 - When use change branches link at MR form - save source branch selection instead of target one
 - Improve handling of large diffs
-- Added GitLab Event header for project hooks
+- Added DoggoHub Event header for project hooks
-- Add Two-factor authentication (2FA) for GitLab logins
+- Add Two-factor authentication (2FA) for DoggoHub logins
 - Show Atom feed buttons everywhere where applicable.
 - Add project activity atom feed.
-- Don't crash when an MR from a fork has a cross-reference comment from the target project on one of its commits.
+- Don't crash when an MR from a bork has a cross-reference comment from the target project on one of its commits.
 - Explain how to get a new password reset token in welcome emails
-- Include commit comments in MR from a forked project.
+- Include commit comments in MR from a borked project.
 - Group milestones by title in the dashboard and all other issue views.
 - Query issues, merge requests and milestones with their IID through API (Julien Bianchi)
 - Add default project and snippet visibility settings to the admin web UI.